Sanglorian/orcus/Orcus Rulebook - current.md

 A conjuration disappears if its creator is killed.

-### Summon
+### Summons

+A Summons power creates one or more summoned monsters.
+The summoned monster obeys the following rules:

+*Actions*

+* You can give up actions to command the summoned monster, in which case it gets to take the same actions.
+For example, you can give up your standard action in order for the summoned monster to take a standard action.
+You can also use an immediate action in order for the animal companion to make an opportunity attack (if eligible to do so).
+* Some summoned monsters have an "Instinct" listed.
+This is how the monster behaves when you do not command it.

+*Stats and Combat*

+* The summoned monster's level is equal to the level of the power that summoned it.
+* The summoned monster's maximum HP (and starting HP each time it is summoned) will be specified.
+* Your summoned monster has no recoveries of its own, but can use yours.
+* When your summoned monster drops to 0 hit points, it disappears, leaving behind no physical form.
+You lose one recovery or, if not able to lose a recovery, take damage equal to your recovery value.
+* Your summoned monster uses your Armor Class, Fortitude, Reflex and Will defenses.
+* Your summoned monster can contribute to a flank.

+*Other*

+* Your summoned monster always obeys your commands.
-A summon is a monster that is created by a power or other effect.
-It is an ally of its summoner, and of its summoner's allies.
-It uses your defenses.
+* The animal companion is an ally of you, and of your allies.

-If the summon is reduced to 0 HP, it is destroyed and the summoner loses a recovery, if able to do so.
-If the summoner has no recoveries left, they lose HP equal to half their Staggered value instead.

-Unless otherwise mentioned, calculate the summon's stats as follows:

-* **Defenses, Skill Modifiers, Attack Roll Modifiers:** Equal to the summoner's, unless otherwise mentioned.
-Don't include temporary bonuses and penalties the summoner may happen to have at the moment.
-* **Hit Points:** Equal to the summoner's Staggered value
+* The animal companion is a bright, sensitive animal, but nonetheless has animal-level intelligence.

-A summoner can dismiss their summon with a swift action.
-Otherwise it disappears after five minutes.
+* A summoner can dismiss their summon with a swift action.
+Otherwise it disappears after five minutes or at the end of the encounter.

 ### Teleportation